Theodore C. Achilles

-Theodore Carter Achilles (December 29, 1905 – April 8, 1986) was an American diplomat who served as Ambassador to Peru.
+Theodore Carter Achilles (December 29, 1905 – April 8, 1986) was an American diplomat who served as Ambassador to Peru and the first director of the Department of State Operations Center.

 Biography

 Achilles was born 29 December 1905 in Rochester, New York, to Gertrude Strong, the daughter of Eastman Kodak president Henry A. Strong, and Henry L. Achilles.
 Achilles's uncle, George R. Carter, was the second Governor of Hawaii, married to Helen Strong, another daughter of Henry A. Strong.
-Theodore Achilles graduated from Stanford University in 1925 with an AB, and endeavored in postgraduate studies at Yale University until 1928.
-During his time at Yale he was married in Los Angeles to Mrs. Louise Lord Coleman.
+Theodore Achilles graduated from Stanford University in 1925 with an AB and endeavored in postgraduate studies at Yale University until 1928.
+During his time at Yale, he was married in Los Angeles to Mrs. Louise Lord Coleman.
 In February 1933, Louise filed a divorce suit against her husband on grounds of cruelty.
 Achilles was married to Marian Field four months later, with whom he had four children.

 After his studies at Yale, Achilles became involved in newspapers in California and Japan.
 In 1932, he began a career in government as the U.S. Vice Consul in Havana.
-The following year, he held the same position in Rome, and was assigned the Department of State in 1935 to work with the general disarmament conference in Geneva.
+The following year, he held the same position in Rome and was assigned the Department of State in 1935 to work with the general disarmament conference in Geneva.
 In 1939, he was assigned as third secretary at the American embassy in London.
 The following year, he served as U.S. representative to the governments in exile of Poland, Belgium, the Netherlands and Norway.
 In 1941, Achilles returned to the Department of State, and was appointed assistant chief at the division of British Commonwealth Affairs, before becoming chief.
 In 1945, he returned to London, where he was first secretary in the American embassy.
 He held the same position the following year in Brussels.